 The time the film was set actually passed three years ago as of writing but this hasn’t affected the appeal.
 Los Angeles is in some ways starting to resemble areas of the vision of the city in the film though without much of the advanced technology.
 Though we don’t have flying cars or cybernetics anywhere approaching the replicants, some of the technology shown does now exist.
 One anachronism that stands out are the computer displays which do look dated as they also do in the original Star Wars.
 I found myself considering ways this could be explained away and came up with limited (or expensive) energy necessitating simply computer interfaces.
 Another explanation could be because computers in the real world are becoming increasingly convoluted and it wouldn’t be surprising to see a reaction against this in favour of simple technology that works as it is supposed to.

 I would be remiss if I didn’t also mention the actors who also did much to make the film memorable.
 Rutger Hauer, Daryl Hannah, Sean Young and Edward James Olmos were all stand-outs as were the two others already mentioned above.
 The cast is both colourful and relatable and thus personify the overriding theme of what it means to be human.
 Something I focused on this viewing was how uncomfortable Ford looked with each replicant he killed and how desperately they all clung to life.
-I have always considered the final act of the film to be the weakest and got more enjoyment out of the detective story of the first two acts but there the death of Roy Batty is still a powerful scene.
+I have long considered the final act of the film to be the weakest and got more enjoyment out of the detective story of the first two acts but the death of Roy Batty is still a powerful and moving scene.

 I can’t avoid also mentioning the “Deckard being a Replicant” debate which was made official in the pointless sequel released a few years ago.
 The sequel would have worked much better as an unrelated film and the elements from Blade Runner added nothing to what could have been a more interesting film on its own.
 My teacher brought up the “Deckard replicant” debate when I first saw it in school but I can’t remember what their opinion was.
 My own view is that it is silly and at best adds nothing to the film.
 More seriously, Deckard’s increasing distaste for what he has set out to do is completely undermined by his being a replicant himself.